 There are warning signs that your diet may be negatively affecting your health.
 Some of these seemingly “invisible” illnesses are:

 What is a Healthy Diet

-The foods you will find at a fast-food restaurant on every corner, or in most aisles in the grocery store, are usually the ones that do not benefit your health.
+The foods you find at fast-food restaurants, or in most grocery aisles, are usually the ones that do not benefit your health.
 The typical Western diet includes foods that are processed and high in:

 - Salt (bread, chips, crackers, pizza, cured meats)